yeshavlamor/cup-analytics-dashboard/README.md

   <img src="/screenshots/padded_vekin_2.png" alt="Alt text" style="width:100%;">
 </div>

+This dashboard was developed for a comprehensive analysis of cup data from Vekin.
+It was created using Streamlit

-A comprehensive analytics dashboard developed in Streamlit for analyzing cup usage and error data.
+in Streamlit for analyzing cup usage and error data.

 The Cup Analytics Dashboard provides a user-friendly interface to visualize and analyze data related to cup usage, user statistics, and error types.
 It offers real-time filtering, interactive charts, and machine learning model training and prediction capabilities for users to interact with.